-Since the November 2022 refinancing, the Group has become exposed to interest rate volatility as its borrowings now incur interest at a floating rate.
-In order to mitigate this risk, the Group purchased a two year interest rate cap in order to reduce the potential impact of rising interest rates.
+Since the November 2022 refinancing, the Group has been exposed to interest rate volatility as its borrowings now incur interest at a floating rate.
+In order to mitigate this risk, the Group purchased a two year interest rate cap in order to reduce the potential impact of rising interest rates over the £100m Term loan.
+This cap will expire during the next financial year.
+The Group has not purchased an interest rate cap for the additional £35m of debt entered into this year, however given the market expectation that interest rates are on a downward trajectory, the risk is not expected to be significant.